robotlolita/siren/documentation/overview.md

 ```

 Note that the block that computes `"You've guessed correctly!"` is a
-first-class object that is sent to another method (`then:`) to be evaluated,
+first-class subject that is sent to another method (`then:`) to be evaluated,
 and the method `number:` itself does nothing with its return value.
 But because
 it has the special return operator (`^`), when it's executed that value is
 returned as if the method `number:` itself had returned it.
 In this sense,